OmerShubi/omershubi.github.io/content/authors/admin/_index.md

 ---
 title: Omer Shubi
-role: PhD Student Data Science
+role: PhD Candidate Data Science
 bio: My research explores how eye movements in reading are related to different reading tasks and to reading comprehension.
 interests: